albertlauncher/documentation/src/gettingstarted/contributing.md

 Unfortunately there is no streamlined localization flow yet.
 Currently the translations go directly into the (sub)projects.
 So you have to commit to each plugin separately.
-Future plan is to have a separate repository for the translations.
+Future plan is to have a separate repository for the translations.-->

 ## Documentation